 3.1.2 Prior publication

-Acta Sociologica offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Acta Sociologica offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
 The text should be double-spaced throughout and the font standard 12 point.
 The main manuscript file should contain the following information:

 (ii) Body text.
 Maximum length for original research articles is 8000 words including the main text, references, endnotes and possible appendices.
 Manuscripts should normally include an introduction, review and/or a formulation of relevant empirical and theoretical background arguments and previous studies discussion, a description of methods and data, analysis sections, conclusion and bibliography.